-A TRAVEL GUIDE TO SYMI ISLAND, GREECE
+A CURATED GUIDE TO SYMI ISLAND, GREECE

-last updated: May 2023
+Last updated: May 2026

-Imagine yourself on a boat.
-It is warm, sunny and you are surrounded by the calm deep blue waters of the Aegean Sea.
-And then, slowly but surely, after passing plenty of tiny uninhabited islets, the beautiful island of Symi reveals itself.
 A small colourful port with beautiful neoclassical houses built amphitheatrically, all facing the sea.
 How did they manage to built them?
 How does one climb all those steps to get to the ones at the top?
 It almost looks like a set from a play in the theatre!
 As the boat approaches, the water turns from deep blue to crystal clear emerald…

 As you disembark in the port of Symi, one thought comes to mind.
 How come this place is not world famous?

-SOME BACKGROUND INFO
+SOME BACKGROUND INFO ABOUT SYMI

 Symi is a small island in the southeastern edge of Greece with approx. 2600 inhabitants.
 Despite its proximity to Rhodes, its architectural beauty and crystal clear waters, it has somehow managed to remain blissfully ‘non-touristy’ but for the sailing boats and luxury yachts that fill its port.